Experiential Learning Depot

 Send me a copy, sara!

-Once students have completed their final evaluations they add learning outcomes to their project-based learning assessment portfolios.
-This is a great portfolio to showcase of all PBL experiences over the course of a session, and my copy is yours for free!
+Once students have completed their final evaluations, they add learning outcomes to their project-based learning assessment portfolios.
+This is a great portfolio to showcase all PBL experiences throughout a session, and my copy is yours for free!
 A copy of the portfolio template is included in the same email as your free PBL planner.
 You only need to sign up once.

 Drag and drop the "Final Evaluations" element to dates that best suit your schedule.